Aneurysm in the brain

 - Neck pain

 - Stiff neck

 A sudden, severe headache is one symptom of an aneurysm that has ruptured.
 Other symptoms of an aneurysm rupture may include:

-The following tests may be used to diagnose a cerebral aneurysm and determine the cause of bleeding in the brain:
+The following tests may be used to diagnose an intracranial or cerebral aneurysm and determine the cause of bleeding in the brain:

 Not all aneurysms need to be treated right away.
 Those that are very small (less than 3 mm) are less likely to break open.

 Your health care provider will help you decide whether or not it is safer to have surgery to block off the aneurysm before it can break open.
 Sometimes people are too ill to have surgery, or it may be too dangerous to treat the aneurysm because of its location.

 A ruptured aneurysm is an emergency that needs to be treated right away.
 Treatment may involve: